If you are enrolled in any of VA’s programs below, you have coverage under the standards of the health care law:

 If you have other forms of health care coverage, such as a private insurance plan, Medicare, Medicaid or TRICARE, you can continue to use VA along with these plans.
 Remember: it is always a good idea to inform your doctors if you are receiving care outside of VA so your health care can be coordinated.

 The Marketplace is a way to shop for and purchase private health insurance (for example, health coverage other than VA health care programs) that fits your budget and meets your needs.
 People who purchase insurance through the Marketplace may be able to lower the costs of health insurance coverage by paying lower monthly premiums.
+The current Health Insurance Marketplace open enrollment period is November 15, 2014, through February 15, 2015.
 For more information, visit www.healthcare.gov.

 Even though you are covered by your VA health care enrollment, your family members who are not enrolled in a VA health care program and who do not meet the health care law coverage standards should use the Marketplace to get coverage.
 They may get lower costs on monthly premiums or out-of-pocket costs.
 They could be eligible for free or low-cost coverage through Medicaid or the Children’s Health Insurance Program (CHIP).
 They can submit an application for health care coverage through the Marketplace, and learn the amount of assistance they are eligible for.
+The current Health Insurance Marketplace open enrollment period is November 15, 2014, through February 15, 2015.
 For more information, visit www.healthcare.gov.